-"I want you to leave with a new look which makes you feel good on the outside, but also I want to slow your heart rate while you're here."April 16, 2019 4:23 pm
+"I want you to leave looking good on the outside therefore feeling better on the inside, but also I want to slow your heart rate whilst you're here."May 23, 2019 10:47 am

 Name: Charl Ackerman